baraamallah/HARMUN_TRACKER/README.md

           ignoreDuringBuilds: false, // Set to false for production },
         ```
     *   This ensures that TypeScript and ESLint errors are caught during the build process, leading to a more stable application.
+(These are currently true in your `next.config.ts`, change them for production).

 5.  🚀 **Build and Deploy**:
     *   Build the application: `npm run build`.
     *   Deploy to your chosen hosting provider (e.g., Firebase Hosting, Vercel, Netlify).
-Follow their specific deployment instructions.
+Follow their specific deployment instructions, especially regarding environment variable setup.

 ## Customization

 *   **Owner UID**: Change the `OWNER_UID` in `src/lib/constants.ts`.
 *   **Attendance Statuses**: Modify the `AttendanceStatus` type in `src/types/index.ts` and update `src/components/participants/AttendanceStatusBadge.tsx` and `src/components/participants/ParticipantActions.tsx` accordingly.
 *   **Styling**: Adjust Tailwind CSS classes and the theme variables in `src/app/globals.css`.
-*   **"No Data" View**: The empty state in `src/components/participants/ParticipantTable.tsx` can be customized if desired.

 This guide should help you get started, understand the application's structure, and prepare for a more secure deployment!